LukeHunter1991/Payroll_Tracker/README.md

 ## Usage

 Click the 'Add Employees' button and you will be prompted to enter a first name, last name, and salary for an employee.
 You must ensure that you provide a text response to each prompt and the salary should be input as numbers only.
 Symbols like $,. should **NOT** be used.
+If salary is not a number it will default to 0.

 ![screenshot](./Screenshot%202024-03-06%20225301.png)